 Generally Accepted Privacy Principles, Generally Accepted Accounting Principles, and Generally Accepted the Association for Records Managers, Administrators, CPAs, and chartered accountants in the United States and Canada established Recordkeeping Principles.
 There are no universally accepted principles established for Information Governance Structure.
 After some synthesis, analysis, and distillation of vast amounts of web information architecture, these ten principles rise to the top:

 No Information Governance structure will survive and be successful if the is no responsible, accountable executive sponsor.
 The sponsor drives the effort, clears obstacles for the Information Governance committee, communicates the business objectives and goals that the Information Governance process addresses, and keeps upper management informed of the progress.

 2: Consulting Stakeholders

 For Information Governance to be effective, cross-functional areas must collaborate.
-The result is more secure and better information to use in decision-making regarding adherence to legal and regulatory demands.
+The result is more secure and better information for decision-making regarding adherence to legal and regulatory demands.

 3: Policy Development and Communication of Information